DanielG/travis-run/README.md

   You should run this in your project directory.

-  With the `vagrant` backend this involves doing a `docker build` inside the Host VM or on the system running `travis-run-create` (with Linux).
-It will also create a directory `.travis-run/` that will contain the *Vagrantfile* and *Dockerfile* which you may modify and commit to version control.
+  This will create a directory `.travis-run/` that will contain a *Dockerfile* which you may modify and commit to version control.

 - Run your builds locally: `travis-run`

-  This will spin up the Vagrant Host VM if needed, create a new docker container, copy the build directory into the container and execute the build as it would be on travis-ci.
+  This will create a new docker container, copy the build directory into the container and execute the build as it would be on travis-ci.

-  _Note_ that unlike travis-ci *travis-run* doesn't do a clean `git checkout` but rather just copies the contents of the current directory as is.
-This might lead to the build failing because the build directory is unclean, however this is still desirable as it allows us to do a build without committing changes.
-To avoid this you should run a `clean` action before anything else in the *script* section of your `.travis.yml`.

 ```
 Usage: ./travis-run [OPTIONS..]
 [BACKEND_OPTIONS..]
 [COMMAND [ARGS..]]
 Global Options (OPTIONS):
 	-b, --backend=BACKEND
 		Virtualization backend to use.
 Currently avalialbe backends:
-		  schroot, vagrant
+		  docker
-		(defaults to: vagrant)
+		(defaults to: docker)
 	-k, --keep
 		Do not stop and destroy VM after build finishes.
 This is useful
 		during development as you will only have to go through